FDiot/code_tympan3/doc/installing.rst

 Those dependencies are to be downloaded as a companion source package and unzipped into the ``3rdparty`` directory.
-Please refer to the ``3rdparty/README`` file which provide the exact URL for your current version of Code_TYMPAN.
+Please refer to the ``3rdparty/README`` file which provides the exact URL for your current version of Code_TYMPAN.

 Major dependencies